 Together, as a family, they will sing as one.

-One day, because unity begets unity, more people will join in.
-The words of the unfinished sentences will fall from people’s mouths and they will join the song.
-The different words and languages and tones will start off disjointed, but they will merge and converge and settle into a single tone until each dialect’s and tribe’s and individual’s sounds engage into one perfect harmony.
+And one day, because unity begets unity, more people will join in.
+The words of the unfinished sentences will fall from people’s mouths and they will join the mmm.
+The different words and languages and tones will start off disjointed, but they will merge and converge and settle into a single tone until each dialect and tribe and individual sound engages into one perfect harmony.

 Then, at last, the earth will pick up the song.
 To the unfamiliar ears of the people, this sound will seem to come from nowhere and everywhere.
 It will envelop them completely like a sweet wind that carries away every thought or judgment and leaves behind only truth, this is the song of universal acceptance.

 Though no living soul will know it, the sound will be ever-so-slightly different from was it was once before, a flat note made sharp from the carved-out caves and mounded-up mountains that altered the planet’s resonance.
 The earth will be changed by what the people have done to it and the people will be changed by what they have done to the earth.
-The humans can no sooner forget their intelligence than a plate of glass can be reassembled, their hearts can no more easily un-feel feelings than can minerals be un-mined from the earth.
+The human hearts can no more easily un-learn emotions than a tree can return to a seed.
+The human minds can no sooner forget their intelligence than can minerals be un-mined from the earth.
 But it will not truly matter that the players have changed.
 What will matter is that there is still a frequency at which the voices of the earth and its people intersect and that they can still commune together after all they have been through.